MicrosoftDocs/CommunityToolkit/docs/mvvm/generators/ObservableProperty.md

 ## Notifying dependent properties

 Imagine you had a `FullName` property you wanted to raise a notification for whenever `Name` changes.
-You can do that by using the `NotifyPRopertyChangedFor` attribute, like so:
+You can do that by using the `NotifyPropertyChangedFor` attribute, like so:

 ```csharp
 [ObservableProperty]